kmkr/angular-ws/presentation/presentation.md

-# Flere av Angulars konsepter

-Ting vi ikke rakk
+# More of Angular's concepts

 - Factory
 - Provider
 - Constant
-- Integrasjonstesting med Protractor
+- Integration testing with Protractor
-- Animasjoner (ngAnimate)
+- Animations (ngAnimate)
-- Flere angular-apps på samme webside
+- Multiple Angular apps on the same site
 - I18n (angular-i18n)